websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/creating-collections.md

 # Creating Collections

-You can create two different type of Collections in Liferay DXP, *Manual* or *Dynamic*.
+You can create *Manual* or *Dynamic* Collections.
+For more information, see [About Collections and Collection Pages](./about-collections-and-collection-pages.md).

-By default, a new collection does not include a Personalized Variation and shows all the items that are part of the collection.
-However, you can create variations of these items using Segments.
-When you use Segment along with Collections, the items that are part of your collection don't change, but the items that are shown depend on the user segment.
-For more information, see [Customizing Collections Using Segments](./customizing-collections-using-segments.md).

 ## Creating a Manual Collection